Brew tips and recipes

 Tips!
 We highly recommend grinding fresh beans for best results.
 One trick we use is grinding coffee the night before and storing just what you need in an air-tight jar so its ready for an early morning brew.
 We also recommend cleaning the filter gasket regularly, as build up can occur here that will affect the flavor of your coffee.

-1. Grind your coffee fresh–either right before you brew, or the night before (and store in an airtight jar), grinding fresh will greatly improve your cup!
+1. Grind your coffee fresh–either right before you brew(best!), or the night before (and store in an airtight jar), grinding fresh will greatly improve your cup!

 2. Weigh your beans–even in an autodrip machine, tracking your water to coffee ratio is important to achieve consistent results.
 We weigh out the target amount of water we want to brew, then weigh out the coffee.
 Keeping with a starting ratio of 1:15 and making adjustments from there.